chalk board with back to school anxiety written on it

 Complete Back-to-School Shopping

-• Clothing: Check your child’s wardrobe for any items that need replacing or updating.
-Involve your child in choosing their back-to-school clothes to ensure they feel confident and comfortable.
+• Clothing: Check your teen’s wardrobe for any items that need replacing or updating.
+Involve your teen in choosing their back-to-school clothes to ensure they feel confident and comfortable.

 Establish and Reinforce Routines

-• Morning routines: Rehearse the morning routine with your child, including waking up, getting dressed, eating breakfast, and preparing for school.
+• Morning routines: Rehearse the morning routine with your teen, including waking up, getting dressed, eating breakfast, and preparing for school.
 This helps establish a predictable routine and reduces morning stress.

 Discuss School Expectations with Your Teen